blackferncreations/germankeycut/framework.md

 does not mean that trust is irrelevant.

-It means that trust is not treated as the primary entry mechanism.
+It describes the order in which GermanKeyCut interprets trust.

-Within the GermanKeyCut model, trust is downstream of repeated experience.
+Within the model, trust is primarily downstream of repeated experience.

-It develops through conditions such as:
+It can accumulate through:

-* evidence that can be verified
+* verifiable evidence
-* responsibility that remains clear
+* clear responsibility
-* promises that survive execution
+* reliable execution
-* performance that remains stable across repeated interactions
+* stable specialist competence
 * documentation that exists when required
-* problems that are carried rather than displaced
 * consistency between what is presented and what later occurs
+* performance that remains dependable across repeated interactions

-Trust is therefore not assumed to be created primarily by language that asks for trust.
+Trust therefore does not need to begin as a communication claim.

-It accumulates as the system receives fewer reasons to re-evaluate what it has already observed.
+It can emerge as the system receives fewer reasons to re-evaluate what it has already observed.

-The strongest form of trust may eventually require very little explicit expression.

-The offer is simply carried forward.
+At a deeper level, trust may become visible through reduced need for explanation, verification and comparison.

 ---